mvcds/emails-input/CONTRIBUTING.md

 If you want to run e2e tests, it's necessary that the project is running on the url set on your `.env` (`EI_DEV_SERVER_URL`).

+## Committing

+If you change the code and wish to commit, you need to be running the server, as a first wave of tests is run locally.

+## Example page

+The folder `docs` is generated automatically, so that it can be shown in the GitHub's page.

+The command for it is `npm run ghp` and it was tested on mac's only.